nus-cs2030s/2021-s2/docs/24-inference.md

 }
 ```

-Recall that we want to prevent non-sensical calls where we are searching for an integer in an array of strings.
+Recall that we want to prevent nonsensical calls where we are searching for an integer in an array of strings.
 ```Java
 String[] strArray = new String[] { "hello", "world" };
 A.<String>contains(strArray, 123); // type mismatch error